gitisacatsname/UsefulK8sCmds/README.md

 kubectl patch pkgi tap-gui -n tap-install -p '{"spec":{"paused":true}}' --type=merge
 ```

-## tap docker patch to build docs in gui - pause reconciliation first as shown above - or it will reset.
+## tap docker patch to build docs in gui - pause reconciliation first as shown above - or it will reset by kapp - use with care

 ```yaml
 spec: